sudorandom/kmcd.dev/content/posts/2023-08-17_evepraisal-lessons-from-a-decades-long-project/index.md

 Certain aspects, like deployment, OS upgrades, and backup/restore, flowed smoothly.
 Rigorous testing and proactive data management bolstered overall stability.

 #### Deployment
 You may be surprised to see my deployment script.
 You can read it in the [deploy.sh](https://github.com/evepraisal/go-evepraisal/blob/master/scripts/deploy.sh) file.
-It simply copies up a `systemd` unit file and binary.
+It simply copies up a [systemd](https://systemd.io/) unit file and the Go binary.
 Then it ensures that the service is enabled.
 That's basically it.
+It's incredible that the deployment only involves updating a single binary file.

 #### OS Upgrades and Migrations
 Throughout the past decade, there were instances of image upgrades and migrations.
 Thankfully, these processes transpired without major issues, resulting in only a few minutes of downtime once or twice a year.
 In the cloud environment, periodic migrations were required to address security vulnerabilities.
 Notably, cloud providers have improved their strategies, making migrations to new VM host more seamless.
 An example of a migration that wasn't seamless occurred when the VM hosting Evepraisal was moved to a different data center, requiring some downtime of approximately an hour or two.